What Is Erectile Dysfunction (ED)?

 Approximately 30 million Indian men have erectile dysfunction.
-Among which-
+Among which:

+Although the danger of erectile dysfunction increases with age.
+The healthier an individual is the better the sexual function.
 Erectile dysfunction can happen among young men.
-A 2016 study found that one out of four men looking for their first treatment for erectile dysfunction were younger than 40 years.
-The researchers found a stronger correlation between smoking and illicit drug use and erectile dysfunction in men under 40 than among more established men.
+A 2016 study found that one out of four men looking for their first treatment for erectile dysfunction was less than 40 years.
+The researchers found a stronger connection between smoking and illegal drug use and erectile dysfunction in men under 40 years than among more established men.

 How Is Erectile Dysfunction Diagnosed?

-What Are the Treatments Available?
+What Are the Treatments Available for Erectile Dysfunction?

 Natural Remedies and Herbs:

 For certain men, natural remedies may help.
 An individual should talk to a doctor before trying supplements or herbs.
 It would help if an individual were cautious while purchasing supplements and herbs, as many are not regulated, implying they may contain additional ingredients not listed on the marks.

 The following herbs and supplements have shown promising results in the treatment of ED:

 ED caused by psychological conditions can be treated through talk therapy.
 This therapy can enable an individual to deal with their mental health.
 An individual will likely work with the therapist for more than a few sessions.
 The therapist will address significant stress or anxiety factors, emotions around sex, or subliminal conflicts that can affect sexual prosperity.